NicholasWharton/Portfolio/README.md

 # Portfolio
 Portfolio website for school project

-Sorry the code is so messy right now.
+Sorry the images flood the repo.